carecodeconnect/car-sales/README.md

 4. Open the notebooks or Quarto files with your chosen text editor.

+5. Install Quarto (follow instructions [here](https://quarto.org/docs/get-started/)).

-5. To publish with `Quarto`, you will need an account at [Quarto Pub](https://www.quartopub.com), and then run:
+6. To publish on the web with `Quarto`, you will need an account at [Quarto Pub](https://www.quartopub.com), and then run:

    ```
    cd quarto